 The photos are large, the app is — comparatively speaking — elegant, and setting up your profile is pretty painless.
 All things considered, Tinder gets an A for its usability.
 Also, no one can message you unless you have also expressed an interest in them, which means you get no unsolicited messages.
 While there are a fair few people on Tinder who use it strictly to collect swipes, many people are actually inclined to meet up in real life, which is not always the case with dating apps.
 Since Tinder is also one of the most popular dating apps, you’re more likely to come across someone you like who lives nearby.
-Dating is a numbers game, and Tinder has numbers on its side — even if the app itself is widely regarded to be one of the buggiest around.
+Dating is a numbers game, and Tinder has numbers on its side — even if the app itself is widely regarded as one of the buggiest around.

-XO is a solid dating app, but with one big difference — instead of the usual corny pickup lines and awkward first chats, you and your match play a fun game together, which allows you to get to know each other in a much more natural way.
+XO is a solid dating app, but with one big difference: Instead of the usual corny pickup lines and awkward first chats, you and your match play a fun game together, which allows you to get to know each other in a much more natural way.
 There are a number of icebreakers available, including drawing and word games, so you should be able to find something worth playing with every one of your matches.
-Playing something like a game helps to make conversing much more natural, and it gives you an easy conversation starter — even if it’s only about which games you prefer.
+Playing a game helps to make conversing much more natural, and it gives you an easy conversation starter — even if it’s only about which games you prefer.
 You can also share funny results on social media, which helps to immediately introduce your new amour into your social circles.

 Matching works similarly to other dating apps.
 You can match with individuals from your Match screen and tap the checkmark for anyone you’re interested in meeting.
 Or, if you’re the more adventurous type, you can tap the Blind Date option to be matched with someone completely different.
 You’ll play a game with your blind date and only have your identities revealed at the end of that first game.
 While you may find that a little scary, the chance to reach outside of your usual physical type may reap dividends, as you could end up connecting with someone you might usually not have.

-On the downside, the app is still quite new, which means its userbase is going to be quite a bit smaller than other dating apps.
+On the downside, the app is still quite new, which means its audience is going to be quite a bit smaller than other dating apps.
 If you live in a less populated area, this might mean you’re much less likely to find someone within close proximity to yourself.
 However, it’s definitely one to keep an eye on, as the icebreaking games are definitely a new and fun way to meet people.

-Why add information to a completely new app, when you could just use an app you probably use every single day?
+Why add information to a completely new app when you could just use an app you probably use every single day?
 Facebook Dating has rolled out in the U.S., and it can leverage everything Facebook already knows about you to help you find a partner.

 You don’t have to download a separate app to get started with Facebook Dating, as it’s built into the main Facebook app.
-To try it out, tap on the menu icon on the upper-right side of your Facebook app.
+To try it out, tap on the Menu icon on the upper-right side of your Facebook app.
 From there, just tap the Dating option — though you may need to tap See More to find it.
-Tap on Get Started and you’ll be taken through several steps to set up your profile, including the gender you’re looking for, a confirmation of your location, and a choice of profile picture for your dating profile.
+Tap on Get Started, and you’ll be taken through several steps to set up your profile, including the gender you’re looking for, a confirmation of your location, and a choice of profile picture for your dating profile.

 The big advantage of using Facebook as your dating platform is that it already knows an awful lot about you, and while that’s a bit creepy, that data is used to refine your dating choices, making it a boon in this particular case.
 Facebook can also skim your regular profile for details that it thinks might appeal to potential suitors — though you can remove anything you’re not happy with sharing.

-The big worry is that Facebook will accidentally suggest your friends, or show that you’re open to dating on your regular profile.
+The big worry is that Facebook will accidentally suggest your friends or show that you’re open to dating on your regular profile.
 Thankfully, this isn’t the case, and Facebook keeps such details quiet.
 It might take a few days for your first match to arrive, but you’ll get a push notification when it does.
-If you find someone you like, you just have to tap the heart icon on your profile to unlock the option to message them.
+If you find someone you like, you just have to tap the Heart icon on your profile to unlock the option to message them.

 But there’s another feature that allows you to reach out to that friend or follower you’ve been secretly crushing on for so long — if they return your feelings, that is.
-Called Secret Crush, this feature allows you to choose up to nine of your Facebook friends or Instagram followers as a “secret crush” on Facebook Dating.
+Called Secret Crush, this feature allows you to choose up to nine of your Facebook friends or Instagram followers as a secret crush on Facebook Dating.
 If they have a Dating profile and also select you as one of their crushes, well, Facebook Dating will let you both know your feelings are returned.
-If your feelings aren’t returned, well, no one will ever know, making it a no-lose situation.
+If your feelings aren’t returned, no one will ever know, making it a no-lose situation.

 With that out of the way, you’ll be able to start seeing who’s in your area.
-You can favorite people if you want to speak to them later or just really like them, and you can even browse other locations — perfect if you’re heading somewhere else for the weekend, or want to make some new friends before a big move.
-It’s easy to message people — just tap the messaging icon on their profile — and there are large, high-quality pictures available for each of your matches, so you have a good idea of who you’re meeting up with.
-You can even location share for really easy meetups.
-If something goes wrong, it’s also easy to report or block accounts — though there are a limited number of blocks for free users, which is odd, and a serious turnoff.
+You can favorite people if you want to speak to them later or just really like them, and you can even browse other locations — perfect if you’re heading somewhere else for the weekend or want to make some new friends before a big move.
+It’s easy to message people — just tap the Messaging icon on their profile — and there are large, high-quality pictures available for each of your matches, so you have a good idea of who you’re meeting up with.
+You can even location-share for really easy meetups.
+If something goes wrong, it’s also easy to report or block accounts — though there are a limited number of blocks for free users, which is odd and a serious turnoff.

 The first dating app you can download (guilt-free) if you’re not single, Ship has a unique concept.
-Rather than just being a one-on-one affair, this dating app allows your friends to get in on the dating process by vetting potential matches and sending them over to you — doubtless with a few thoughts of their own.
+Rather than just being a one-on-one affair, this dating app allows your friends to get in on the dating process by vetting potential matches and sending them over to you — with a few thoughts of their own, most likely.
 Otherwise, you can use it as a regular dating app, with the option of inviting friends later to get their thoughts before you commit to a date.

 Getting started is easy.
 If you’re looking for love, you download the app, set up your account, and then invite people to join your Crew.
-Once set up, you can send profiles to your Crew, who’ll then be able to check them out for you and let you know if they think you’ll prove a match.
+Once set up, you can send profiles to your Crew, who’ll then be able to check them out for you and let you know if they think you’ll be a match.
 If you’re more the matchmaking type, you can individually search on your friend’s behalf and send them any potential suitors, along with your thoughts.
 A recent update has increased the number of Crews you can have, so you can have separate Crews for different groups of friends.

 Once a match has been found, you can chat with them through the app.
 If you’re a more private individual, you probably don’t see the attraction here.
 But if you’ve ever sent over screenshots of a potential match to your friends for approval and discussion, then this app is an absolute must-download.

 It’s on the smaller side where these sorts of apps are concerned, with only 500,000 people registered worldwide at the last count.
 Being iOS-only is only going to restrict that even more — though surveys say Android and iOS owners don’t want to date each other anyway.
-So if you’re a bit further out from an urban area than your average person, well, you may not find many people near you.
-If you are lucky enough to be close to a number of Tastebuds members, then it’s also worth keeping in mind it’s not just for dating — it’s also useful for finding new friends with similar musical tastes, concert buddies, and even collaborators and new band members.
+So, if you’re a bit farther out from an urban area than your average person, well, you may not find many people near you.
+If you are lucky enough to be close to a number of Tastebuds members, though, then it’s also worth keeping in mind it’s not just for dating — it’s also useful for finding new friends with similar musical tastes, concert buddies, and even collaborators and new band members.